-Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation £8.8m (2022/23 draft accounts) The financial statements contain material pension entries in respect of the retirement benefits.
+Description Fraud Error Judgement Planned response Net defined benefit liability valuation £8.8m (2022/23 draft accounts) The financial statements contain material pension entries in respect of the retirement benefits.
 The calculation of the net pensions liability, made up of the gross pension assets (£1,517.3m) and gross pension liabilities (£1,526.1m) can be subject to significant volatility and includes estimates based upon a complex interaction of actuarial assumptions.
 This results in an increased risk of material misstatement.
-0 critically evaluate the Council's arrangements for making estimates in relation to pension entries within the financial statements; challenge the reasonableness of the Actuary's assumptions that underpin the relevant entries made in the financial statements, through the use of an expert commissioned by the National Audit Office; critically assess the competency, objectivity and independence of the Actuary; liaise with the auditors of the Pension Fund to gain assurance that the overall procedures in place at the Pension Fund are operating effectively; review summary of the work performed by the Pension Fund auditor on the Pension Fund investment assets and evaluating whether the outcome of their work would affect our consideration of the Council's share of Pension Fund assets; review the actuarial allocation of Pension Fund assets to the Council by the Actuary, including comparing the Council's share of the assets to other corroborative information; and agree data in the Actuary's valuation report for accounting purposes to the relevant accounting entries and disclosures in the Council's financial statements.
+Fraud pension entries in respect y, made up of the gross ension liabilities volatility and includes ion of actuarial Error Judgement Planned response We will: critically evaluate the Council's arrangements for making estimates in relation to pension entries within the financial statements; challenge the reasonableness of the Actuary's assumptions that underpin the relevant entries made in the financial statements, through the use of an expert commissioned by the National Audit Office; critically assess the competency, objectivity and independence of the Actuary; liaise with the auditors of the Pension Fund to gain assurance that the overall procedures in place at the Pension Fund are operating effectively; review summary of the work performed by the Pension Fund auditor on the Pension Fund investment assets and evaluating whether the outcome of their work would affect our consideration of the Council's share of Pension Fund assets; review the actuarial allocation of Pension Fund assets to the Council by the Actuary, including comparing the Council's share of the assets to other corroborative information; and agree data in the Actuary's valuation report for accounting purposes to the relevant accounting entries and disclosures in the Council's financial